M-Tayyab06/Wheat_classifier/README.md

 - **Unknown Disease**: Wheat showing symptoms not classified as Normal or Fusarium.

 The model has been saved in both `.h5` and `.keras` formats to ensure compatibility with various frameworks.

-## Acknowledgments

-Special thanks to the developers and contributors of the libraries used in this project.
-The application and model rely on technologies like TensorFlow, Keras, and Streamlit.
----

 Feel free to contribute to the project by submitting issues or pull requests.
 Happy coding!